DoD-Platform-One/Kiali/docs/DEVELOPMENT_MAINTENANCE.md

 1. Still on the main menu, choose `Workloads`, then `Kiali` (if you see "no namespace is selected" here you may need to select the Kiali namespace in the `Select Namespaces` drop-down menu).
     - Check both `Inbound Metrics` and `Outbound Metrics`.
 Verify that graphs populate for at least some of the items in each. *Note: Sometimes it takes a while for the graphs to populate on the Inbound Metrics tab.
 Logging on to grafana.bigbang.dev and clicking around for a while tends to speed this up.*
 1. Click on `Traces` and verify that at least some traces appear on the graph.
-1. Once you've confirmed that the package tests above pass, also test your branches against Big Bang per the steps in [this document](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/developer/test-package-against-bb.md).
+1. Once you've confirmed that the package tests above pass, also test your branch against Big Bang per the steps in [this document](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/developer/test-package-against-bb.md).

 ## automountServiceAccountToken